Anonymous120324/Weather-forecasting/README.md

-# Weather Forecast Web App
+# Weather Forecast Web Page

 A simple weather forecasting web app built with **Flask** + **OpenWeatherMap API** + **Matplotlib**.
 It shows **current weather**, a **5-day forecast**, and a **temperature trend chart**.